 Ranked among the top 50 research-intensive universities in the UK, in the 2014 Research Excellence Framework (REF).
 Stirling is 6th in Scotland and 45th in the UK, doubling its levels of world-leading research since the 2008 RAE, with almost three quarters of research activity being rated as either internationally excellent or world-leading.
 This includes an outstanding performance in the Agriculture, Veterinary and Food Science category, with Stirling ranked 4th in the UK for its research.
 Stirling was also placed 1st in Scotland and 12th in the UK for Health Sciences.

 Our Impact performance demonstrates how Stirling researchers are making a major contribution to society, locally and globally in a University environment which enables our academics to produce the highest-quality research.

-Successes in these areas are not achieved in isolation, therefore collaboration and innovation remain our hallmarks.
-For example, researchers in economics, computing science and applied social science are collaborating on an assistive technology project to allow elderly people to stay in their own homes for longer.
+Multidisciplinary collaboration is one of our hallmarks.
+For example, researchers in Economics, Computing Science and Applied Social Science are working together on an assistive technology project to allow elderly people to stay in their own homes for longer.

 The breadth of our research activity makes Stirling a unique academic environment that stimulates creativity and critical thinking and provides the focus for recruiting, supporting and developing highly-skilled and motivated researchers.